huz4f/huz4f/content/Articles/Clouds & ML.md

 Want to add new features? \
 You dont have to go through the whole process of data prep, model training and deployment.
 You can use jenkins or [CodePipeLine](https://aws.amazon.com/codepipeline/features/) ;)

->SageMaker takes away most of your complex tasks and lets you focus on experimentation and training your models by its wide range toolkit,Y ou can learn Amazon SageMaker even if you don't know much about ML, i also had trained only few regression and clustering models before starting SageMaker. (it's fun)
+>SageMaker takes away most of your complex tasks and lets you focus on experimentation and training your models by its wide range toolkit,You can learn Amazon SageMaker even if you don't know much about ML, i also had trained only few regression and clustering models before starting SageMaker. (it's fun)
 >
 You can read more about [SageMaker]( https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-mlconcepts.html) updates at their website: [here](https://aws.amazon.com/blogs/aws/category/artificial-intelligence/sagemaker/)

 ## AWS & GPUs:
-**Is your neural network relatively small? or can you wait for many days of training?** \
+**From  having a relatively small neural network to waiting for many days of training** \
 -There are various EC2 instances available with different GPU configurations that you can pick from, depending upon your budget and need of training model.
 >Now if you don't know why we use GPU. \
 CPU are used for handling single complex tasks sequentially while GPU are great at handeling parellel tasks.
 Vectorization is core operation in ML (eg: bias and weight)